ANNIEsoft/ToolAnalysis/UserTools/BeamClusterPlots/README.md

 ## Configuration

-Describe any configuration variables for BeamClusterAnalysis.
+Describe any configuration variables for BeamClusterPlots.

 ```
 param1 value1